 Canadian Studies may be currently be completed as a Minor.
-Please see the 2020-2021 Undergraduate e-Calendar for information about program requirements.
+Majors and Honours programs are currently scheduled to be reinstated next year (2022-23).
+Please see this checklist revised_cans_minor_checklist_may_2021.pdf for information about program requirements.

 Our graduates go on to establish careers in government, law, business, education, social services, communications, and journalism, among many other fields.
 Some also choose to pursue further studies in social sciences and/or humanities.

 Our Canadian Studies undergraduate programs provide interdisciplinary courses on Canada and integrate the study of Canada in collaboration with different departments within the Faculty of Arts at McGill University.
 Through our partnerships with other units, we ensure that students receive exposure to various disciplines and research methods, corresponding to the highest standards of academic excellence.
 At a glance, we:

 - promote the study of Canada from all scholarly angles, analyzing diverse topics, contexts, and perspectives;

 - encourage the use of new media and techniques for the exploration and expression of innovative ideas;

 - provide a rich and immersive learning environment by hosting distinguished visiting lecturers, guest speakers, and subject experts;